-Name of director or manager Name of the related party Relationship Type of transaction Amount (thousand euros) Henry McGovern Metropolitan Properties Internatonal Sp. z o.o.
-Entity closely associated to Henry McGovern Lease agreement of restaurants 148 Henry McGovern Metropolitan Properties Investments Sp. z o.o.
-Entity closely associated to Henry McGovern Lease agreement of restaurants 149
+Name of director or manager Name of the related party Relationship Type of transaction Amount (thousand euros) Henry McGovern Metropolitan Properties Investments Sp. z o.o.
+Entity closely associated to Henry McGovern Lease agreement of restaurants 164

 D.4 Report any material transactions carried out by the company with other entities belonging to the same group, provided that these are not eliminated in the preparation of the consolidated financial statements and do not form part of the company's ordinary business activities in terms of their purpose and conditions.